john-science/exif_delete/README.md

 * the time the photo was taken
 * detailed information about your camera / phone

-Facebook (and the other online advertisers) make money by tracking and selling your personal information.
+Facebook (and most other online advertisers) make money by tracking and selling your personal information.
 But *you* should be in control of what information you share with the world.

 Enter the `exif_delete` tool.

 This is a simple Python script that I use to strip all of the metadata from my photos before I share them online.
-It is lightweight, easy-to-use, and fast.
+It is lightweight and easy-to-use.
 If you are like me, you take a lot of photos, and this tool will help protect your privacy.

 ## Installation

-This script will work with Python v3.3 to v3.7 and only requires one third-party library: `PIL`.
+This script will work with Python v3.4 to v3.7 and only requires one third-party library: `PIL`.

+You can install this tool using PyPI to grab the code and install it online by doing:

+    pip install exif_delete

-To install from local source:
+Or you can install from this repo locally:

     python setup.py install